 Game-based learning (GBL), or using games in school, helps inspire learners to develop a lifelong love of learning.
-It not only helps students learn the subject or topic (like maths, reading, science, spelling) in a fun way, but also helps kids practice communication skills, teamwork, critical thinking skills and more!
+The benefits of gameschooling not only helps students learn the subject or topic (like math skills, parts of speech, money skills, reading, science, spelling, or any academic subject) in a fun way that encourages lifelong learning.

 Where to find free games and cheap games for game school:

 - Search app stores like Apple (iOS) learning apps and learning apps for Kindle / Kindle Fire apps for kids (even Kindle games for toddlers!)

 - Check educational websites like museums, Smithsonian, and NatGeo that often have a kids area with learning games online

 - Shop secondhand and thrift store games for cheap board games and card games (there are always lots of games at Goodwill!)

 - Keep your eye on library sales, which often includes educational games and puzzles

 - Make your own games out of items you find around the house